 - 12-Step meetings for the families of addicts, such as Al-Anon and Alateen

 There are several popular treatment models in family addiction treatment.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) identifies some of the most effective, widely used therapeutic strategies:
+Some of the most effective use the following widely used therapeutic strategies:

-- Structural or strategic therapy focuses on identifying and transforming the structural dynamics that contribute to addiction in a family group.
-Structural therapy places a strong emphasis on improving communication and helping family members set boundaries with the addict.
+- Structural or strategic therapy: focuses on identifying and transforming the structural dynamics that promote addiction; structural therapy places a strong emphasis on improving communication and helping family members set boundaries with the addict

-- Multidimensional family therapy is frequently used to help recovering teenagers.
-Multidimensional therapy works with children and adolescents to build strong, stable identities.
-Parents are counseled on communication, parent-child relationships and setting limits.
+- Multidimensional family therapy: frequently used to help recovering teenagers; multidimensional therapy works with children and adolescents to build strong, stable identities; parents are counseled on communication, parent-child relationships and setting limits

-- Behavioral family therapy follows the principles of Cognitive Behavioral Therapy (CBT).
-Destructive thought patterns and behaviors within the family system are identified, and family members learn how to replace those patterns with positive actions that support sobriety.
+- Behavioral family therapy: uses Cognitive Behavioral Therapy (CBT) principles; identifies destructive thought patterns and behaviors within the family system; family members then learn how to replace those patterns with positive actions that support sobriety4

-No matter which treatment model your therapist follows, your work is likely to be based on the theory that the family functions as a system, creating both positive and negative outcomes through the interactions of individual members.
-Creating positive, healthy futures for everyone in your home is the ultimate goal of family sessions.
+No matter which treatment model a therapist uses, therapy focuses on how the family functions as a system, creating both positive and negative outcomes through interactions.
+Creating positive interactions is the ultimate goal of family sessions.

 One of the first goals of family treatment is to overcome obstacles to recovery.
-Family therapy can be an uncomfortable, even painful experience.
-Your loved ones may feel that they’re being scrutinized, criticized or judged in a counseling session.
-Sober family members may be reluctant to admit that they’ve played a role in the addict’s behavior by enabling his or her destructive habits.
+An addict may feel scrutinized, criticized or judged in a counseling session.
+Sober family members may be reluctant to admit they’ve played a role in the addict’s behavior by enabling his or her destructive habits.

-It may be even harder to admit that addiction can provide certain benefits to the family.
+It may be even harder to admit that addiction provides certain benefits to the family.
 Providing drugs to an addicted mother may temporarily prevent violent, abusive behavior.
-Helping an alcoholic stay drunk may help him function more effectively, so he can continue to provide an income.
+Helping an alcoholic stay drunk may help him be more agreeable.
 Enabling a teenager’s addiction may seem to help a parent maintain emotional control.
-No one wants to admit that addiction is ever a positive thing, but most families can find reasons for unconsciously perpetuating the behavior.
+No one wants to admit addiction is ever a positive thing, but many families unconsciously perpetuate the behavior.5

 - Lying to friends or employers about a family member’s drug use